-In our audit planning report tabled at the 6 March 2018 Audit Committee meeting, we provided you with an overview of our audit scope and approach for the audit of the financial statements.
-We carried out our audit in accordance with this plan.
+In our audit planning report tabled at the November 2018 Audit Committee meeting, we provided you with an overview of our audit scope and approach for the audit of the financial statements.
+We carried out our audit in accordance with this plan, with the following exception:

-In our Audit Committee Planning Report, we communicated that our audit procedures would be performed using a materiality of £2.7m.
-This level of materiality remains appropriate for the actual results for the financial year.
-The basis of our assessment has remained consistent with prior years at 2% of gross expenditure on provision of services.
-The draft year end accounts threshold for reporting misstatements that have an effect on the primary statements (comprehensive income and expenditure statement, movement in reserves statement, balance sheet, cash flow statement, housing revenue account and collection fund) is £138,224 (Audit Committee Planning Report: £133,164).
+Changes in materiality: In our Audit Committee Planning Report, we communicated that our audit procedures would be performed using a materiality of £2.8m, with performance materiality, at 75% of overall materiality, of £2.1m, and a threshold for reporting misstatements of £138,000.
+This basis of materiality remains appropriate for the actual results for the financial year and our assessment has remained consistent with prior years at 2% of gross expenditure on provision of services.
+The threshold for reporting misstatements that have an effect on the primary statements (comprehensive income and expenditure statement, balance sheet, movement in reserves statement, cash flow statement, housing revenue account and collection fund) is £135,000.